ljavorsk/IZA-proj2/README.md

 ## Aplication usage
 The aplication is ment to be used as a interactive dictionary for student rating.
-For example if you have a scoring exercice you can use this to note the scores of every individual in your class.
+For example, as a teacher you have a scoring exercice, and you want to note the scores of every individual in your class, you use this app to do that.
-The rating are stored in a database, that is linked with this application, it means that data are persistent.
+The records of student and his rating are stored in a database, that is linked with this application.
+It means that data are persistent.

 ## Application windows
 ### Onboarding screen
 <img src="https://user-images.githubusercontent.com/52954689/82213085-e42ffd00-9913-11ea-9599-1c066fb66cb1.jpeg" alt="onboarding" width="250" height="500">
 This screen is displayed just once, when the application is first launched.
-It should help the user to have some kind of idea how to use the app.
+It should help the user to have some kind of idea, how to use the app.

 ---
 ### Main screen
 <img src="https://user-images.githubusercontent.com/52954689/82213549-9d8ed280-9914-11ea-94c7-cb5841b0191e.jpg" alt="main" width="250" height="500">

-This screen is showed at every application launch.
+This screen is shown at every application launch.
 It's just a template for future application development.

 ---